 Type (Speed limit refers to the road on which the sign premises are located) Copy Area (Square feet) Max.
 Height (at the top, in feet) # per parcel Limits on Time Of Display (Blank means none) Miscellaneous DAC Req?
 Pylon Interstate 500 150 1 May be double-sided.
 Must meet DOT location and construction rules Yes Real Estate 6 8 2 Remove on sale May be double-sided No Roof 32 4 1 Yes Rummage 6 4 2 1 week before sale May be double-sided No Sidewalk 6 4 1 Open hours May be double-sided No Temporary 4 4 1 One week No Unclassified 4 4 1 As determined Yes Wall, general 100 20 1 Yes Wall 45 mph speed limit or more 300 50, or within 20 feet of the building top 1 Yes Wall, farm building Buildin g or silo side Building or silo height 1 May not be within 1⁄2 mile of a bill board or another farm building sign.
-Yes Way-finding 6 4 4 Administrator may allow more if layout requires No Planned Unit Development signs are § governed by t he PUD pla in, and may exceed by general rules.
-All other the area, height, number and with the PUD sign plan.
-Yes
+Yes Way-finding 6 4 4 Administrator may allow more if layout requires No Planned Unit Development Political and Campaign signs in PUDs are governed by general rules.
+All other signs are governed by the PUD plan, and may exceed the area, height, number and use restrictions stated herein if the sign complies with the PUD sign plan.